 A sign at the lake indicated that there was a Grey glacier viewpoint just another 1.5K more up the trail, so we decided to continue on and see the glacier.
 Having traveled all the way to South America to see this region it seemed reasonable to put in the little bit of extra effort.
 So glad we did.

 Soon Grey Lake came into view with the most amazing blue ice burgs floating in the dull grey water of the lake.
 It was as if someone had broken off huge chunks of blue Styrofoam and tossed them in the water.
 I snapped a few photos of them, knowing full well that no one would ever believe that they really are that blue.
 Then, Grey glacier came into view.

 The glacier was a spectacular blue color and it was immense.
 Despite being blasted by wind we sat on the rocks and tried to appreciate this massive river of ice.
 Several miles across the face and stretching well over 15 miles long this mid trail viewpoint is an excellent point to take it all in.
 Ultimately this was the end of the trail for us as we decided that we did not have enough time (or energy) to continue on to Refugio Grande.
 The view of Grey glacier from this point was more than adequate.
 We returned to Refugio Grande for dinner and some rest as the longest day of the W hike through French Valley was on tap for tomorrow.

-Looking for more information about hiking the W?
-The back-packer.org site has a good overview of itinerary options.
+Looking for more information?
+The back-packer.org site has a good overview of itinerary options for hiking the W.